Simona Castricum: Music

-Castricum’s third studio album 2020’s ‘Panic/Desire’ was released on her own label Trans-Brunswick Express.
+Castricum’s third studio album, 2020’s Panic/Desire, was released on her own label Trans-Brunswick Express.
 The album was Castricum’s breakthrough release, debuting at number 1 on the AIR 100% Independent Albums Chart in June 2021, with the album nominated for the 2020 Australian Music Prize longlist.
-‘Panic/Desire’ was rated with 4 stars by themusic.com, described by reviewer Cyclone Wehner as “ultimately emotionally transportive…, inclusive art for now and the future”.
+Panic/Desire was rated with 4 stars by themusic.com, described by reviewer Cyclone Wehner as "ultimately emotionally transportive…, inclusive art for now and the future".

-Sara Savage of i-D has written Castricum presents "a kind of cathartic club music that's reflective of her live show—which often induces audiences into a pulsating dancefloor".
+Sara Savage of i-D has written Castricum presents "a kind of cathartic club music that's reflective of her live show — which often induces audiences into a pulsating dancefloor".

 Her live show at Golden Plains Festival in March 2020 was described by Karen Leng of Double J as, "a minimal set up of electronic drums and guitar... their big banging techno meets synth pop sound brought the crowd to its feet."

 In 2017, Castricum formed the duo SaD with collaborator Daphne Camf (of NO ZU, Rat Vs Possum and GAY).
-In 2018, they released their debut single ‘The Poets of Antiquity’, followed by ‘Don’t Go’ in 2019 and ‘Sign From Above' in 2020.
+In 2018, they released their debut single "The Poets of Antiquity", followed by "Don’t Go" in 2019 and "Sign From Above" in 2020.

-In September that year, SaD released their debut album ‘Saturn Rules the Material World’. “a considered and layered work that showcases the width and breadth of the darkwave electro genre, a masterclass in thought and execution”.
+In September that year, SaD released their debut album Saturn Rules the Material World, which was described as "a considered and layered work that showcases the width and breadth of the darkwave electro genre, a masterclass in thought and execution".
 It would be SaD’s only full length album, with Daphne Camf’s death in April 2021.

 Castricum is also a part-time radio broadcaster and DJ on Melbourne community radio station 3RRR FM.